sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 You may
 import the tutorial data *eeglab_data.set* in the *sample_data* under EEGLAB.
-To select specific events, use menu item <font color=brown>Edit → Select epochs or events</font>.
+To select specific events, use the <font color=brown>Edit → Select epochs or events</font>menu item.
 This can be used to remove spurious events or rename events.

-For example, to only keep events of type "square", you would enter "square" for event type as shown below.
+For example, to only keep type "square" events, you would enter "square" for event type as shown below.

 ![Image:pop_select_events_new2.png](/assets/images/pop_select_events_new2.png)